johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-16-type-annotations-strong-types-weakly-held/index.md

 So by subsetting the features of TypeScript, we can choose to use only those features that do not have an emit aspect.
 By making that choice, it's possible to use just JavaScript, if we're willing to commit to using JSDoc syntax within JavaScript _instead_ of TypeScript.
 There's many in the community who are doing this on sizeable projects like [webpack](https://github.com/webpack/webpack) already.
 We don't lose type checking, we don't lose refactoring possibilities thanks to editors like VS Code.

 JSDoc is great, but it's undeniably more verbose than writing TypeScript.
-If types as comments was to be adopted, we'd able to write TypeScript in our JavaScript files.
+If types annotations was to be adopted, we'd able to write TypeScript in our JavaScript files.
 We'd be able to use TypeScript to type check that **if we wanted to**.
 But we wouldn't need to transpile our code prior to running.
 We could run our source code directly.
 Brilliant!

 ## Controversy and Compromise